NotThatRqd/SheepMage/README.md

 Set the run to `clean package -Dtesterver=INSERT_HERE` and replace INSERT_HERE with the directory of the plugins folder in your server.

 And of course set the working directory to your project directory.

+# Building jar

+To build SheepMage use the run button in Intellij Idea you setup when following the contributing section or run mvn package